Edward Harkness: Medical philanthropy

 Harkness encouraged and orchestrated the merger of Presbyterian Hospital and Columbia University's College of Physicians and Surgeons, creating Columbia-Presbyterian Medical Center (CPMC), the world's first academic medical center.

 CPMC was built in the 1920s on the site of Hilltop Park, the one-time home stadium of the New York Yankees, which Harkness purchased and donated.
 Despite his aversion to have anything named for himself, The Edward Harkness Eye Institute was named by relatives.

 In 1997, Columbia-Presbyterian merged with the New York Hospital.
 New York Hospital had affiliated with Cornell University's Weill Cornell Medical College in the 1930s, following their lead.
 Now known as NewYork-Presbyterian Hospital / Columbia University Medical Center, the Harkness Pavilion, named for father Stephen, is a central part of the campus.

 Arts philanthropy

 Harkness was a major benefactor of the New York Public Library and the Metropolitan Museum of Art.
-Harkness, in addition to donations to the Decorative Arts Department, gifted the Museum's initial Ancient Egyptian art collection.
-Harkness bought the complete Tomb of Perneb for the Met and helped purchase the Carnarvon Collection of Egyptian artifacts.
-He also donated the Met's unofficial mascot, a blue decorative hippo from the Egyptian Middle Kingdom's Twelfth Dynasty.
-It is known as "William".
+In addition to donations to the Decorative Arts Department, he gifted the Metropolitan Museum its initial ancient Egyptian art collection.
+He purchased the complete Tomb of Perneb for nthe museum and helped purchase the Carnarvon Collection of Egyptian artifacts.
+He also donated the Met's unofficial mascot, a blue decorative hippo from the Egyptian Middle Kingdom's Twelfth Dynasty that is known as "William".

-Ned was actively involved with the discovery and excavation of King Tutankhamun's tomb.
-Mr. and Mrs. Harkness and Albert Lythgoe visited Howard Carter at the site multiple times and in fact, Carter invited Harkness to witness the opening of King Tutankhamun's sarcophagus on February 3, 1924.
+He was actively involved with the discovery and excavation of King Tutankhamun's tomb.
+The Harknesses and Albert Lythgoe visited Howard Carter at the site multiple times and Carter invited Harkness to witness the opening of King Tutankhamun's sarcophagus on February 12, 1924.